mesosphere/kudo-cassandra-operator/docs/resources.md

 Statefulsets are designed to manage stateful workload in Kubernetes.
 KUDO Cassandra uses statefulsets.
 The operator by default uses `OrderedReady`pod management policy.
-Which guarantees that pods are created sequentially.
-This makes sure that when the Cassandra cluster is coming up, only one node starts at the same time.
+This guarantees that pods are created sequentially, which means that when the Cassandra cluster is coming up, only one node starts at a time.
 Pod names are <instance-name>-node-<ordinal-index> starting from ordinal-index 0.
 For example a 3 node cluster created using KUDO Cassandra instance name cass-prod will have these pods: